movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 through the last extent (including preallocation beyond EOF), and invalidates vnode buffers and mapped pages.
 Pending sectors that are removed cancel their delayed adds, checksums, payloads, and unpublished allocations together.
+Small shrinks fit one handle.
+Larger deletions first persist the target size and an orphan marker, then commit ordered data and delete in reserved batches, reducing the batch to one item under space pressure.
+Each batch re-searches from rounded target EOF and updates remaining byte accounting.
+The final batch removes a linked inode's marker; open unlinked inodes retain theirs for last close.
+The vnode stays locked through cleanup.
+Mount recovery uses the same engine before exposing any view.
+Failure after publishing the target leaves the marker recoverable and makes the filesystem read-only.

 Final-link removal persists a zero-link inode and an orphan marker in the same handle as namespace removal.
 Last-close cleanup first commits ordered data, then